Are you wondering what food you can’t bring to China?

 I find it much less stressful just eating the food served on the plane and leaving anything uneaten on board.

-While I can understand that some people have food allergies and may bring their own special things, I can never understand why others bring a feast of food with them.
+While I can understand that some people have food allergies and may want to bring their own special things, I can never understand why others try to bring a feast with them.

 You can get everything you need in China.